obDann/TEQApp/teamOverview/code_review/README.md

 # Code Review

 Within Team 10, code reviews are typically informal.
 However, given the requirements in Deliverable 4, documentation of our code review is provided.
+The video for the November 8 code review is found [here](https://drive.google.com/file/d/1QWhTOe7yiAyrI3t_L7N8U35C5dqXjaRP/view).

 ## Review Strategy